File IQ Installation for AWS EC2

 6. Click Save Rules.
 The dialog box closes and returns to the Filer Quality of Service pane.

-7. Enabling the File IQ and Configuring File IQ Service
+7. Enabling the File IQ Appliance and Configuring File IQ Service

 By default, your File IQ service is turned off on the File IQ Appliance.
 Additionally, the File IQ Service on the NEA is off and is not configured to use any File IQ Appliance.

-This section outlines how to enable your File IQ service on the File IQ Appliance and then configure one or more NEAs to send activity information to the File IQ Appliance.
+This section outlines how to enable your File IQ Product on the File IQ Appliance and then configure one or more NEAs to send activity information to the File IQ Appliance.

-The Nasuni Orchestration Center (NOC) User Interface enables File IQ on the File IQ Appliance and the NEA.
+The Nasuni Portal or Nasuni Orchestration Center (NOC) User Interface enables File IQ on the File IQ Appliance and the NEA.

 Use this section to perform the following:

-1. Enable the File IQ service on the new File IQ Appliance.
+1. Enable the File IQ Product on the new File IQ Appliance.

 2. Enable File IQ Service and Assign the File IQ Appliance for the NEA.